Topics Map > Known Issues (all tools) > Canvas - Known Issues

 3. Embed media in your Canvas course from the media gallery

-We do not recommend that instructors simply link or refer students to view media in the media gallery itself.
+Learn@UW-Madison does not recommend that instructors simply link or refer students to view media in the media gallery itself.
 Instead we recommend embedding media in Canvas pages and then organized in a module.
 This way students know exactly what video they are supposed to watch when.
 Embedding media from your course media gallery in your Canvas course is very similar to how an instructor normally embeds media in a Canvas course with one important change.

 - In your Canvas course, go to the Canvas page, discussion post, or quiz discussion you want to embed Kaltura media in.
 Click Edit.